ANIFASUMBA/java-basic-program/README.md

-A program that I wrote during my first day of learning Java as a language. java
+A java program that I wrote during my first day of learning it as a language.